fengshi96/DMRG_Python/README.md

 # (Finite Size) Density Matrix Renomalization Group

 Solves for ground state of a spin-1/2 isotropic Heisenberg chain - A toy DMRG realization by Python
-$$
-\delta
-$$